 Field-hunting tip

-Look in metamorphic rocks like schists and eclogites country — that is the host setting where paragonite typically forms.
+Look in metamorphic rocks like schists and eclogites country, the host setting where paragonite typically forms.
 If you start seeing quartz, kyanite, staurolite in float, you are in the right ground.
 Field specimens usually show a platy masses, scaly aggregates, foliated habit, so train your eye for that shape before scanning the outcrop.